 The tacks in this example are made of soft iron.
 This can be magnetised, but as soon as the magnetic force is taken away, their magnetism disappears.
 They can be thought of as temporary magnets and are also called soft magnets.

-It is important to understand that the tacks will be attracted with the same amount of force by either the N or S pole.
+It is important to understand that the tacks will be attracted with the same amount of force by either the North or South pole.

 Electromagnets work very similarly to permanent magnets.
 To make one, simply wrap an iron rod with insulated wire and run current through the wire, as shown in Figure 11.
 The iron rod develops a magnetic field, and North and South magnetic poles.